glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 to `BitwiseCopyable` because:

-- `Coordinate` is not exported (it's internal)
+- `Coordinate` is not resilient (it's internal)
 - `x` is `BitwiseCopyable` (`Int` conforms to `BitwiseCopyable`, see [Adding `BitwiseCopyable` to existing standard library types](#extending-existing-stdlib-types))
 - `y` is `BitwiseCopyable` (`Int` conforms)

 #### Enum conformance

-Similarly, given an non-resilient enum `E`, the compiler will automatically derive a conformance of `E` to `BitwiseCopyable` if and only if every associated value of `E` conforms to `BitwiseCopyable`.
+Similarly, given an non-resilient enum `E`, the compiler will automatically derive a conformance of `E` to `BitwiseCopyable` if and only if every associated value of `E` is bitwise copyable.

 For example, the compiler automatically derives a conformance of

 ```
 private enum PositionUpdate {